Canon 4000D vs Leica SL

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 4000D and the SL are recent models that are part of the current product line-up of Canon.
+The 4000D is a recent model that features in the current product line-up of Canon.
 In contrast, the SL has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Leica SL Manual.

 So how do things add up?
 Is the Canon 4000D better than the Leica SL or vice versa?
 The listing below highlights the relative strengths of the two models.